-- Does your workplace demonstrate a commitment to raising sustainability awareness by encouraging employee engagement with the following actions? (select all that apply)
+Does your workplace demonstrate a commitment to raising sustainability awareness?

 - Be in the Know.
 Subscribe to the Sustainability at NC State e-newsletter.

 - Challenge Yourselves.
-Your workplace has incentivized organization and participation in workplace sustainability competitions to encourage employees and staff to decrease use of paper, plastic, gasoline, water, energy, etc.
+Your workplace incentivizes organization and participation in workplace sustainability competitions to encourage employees and staff to decrease use of paper, plastic, gasoline, water, energy, etc.

-- Does your workplace encourage the incorporation of sustainable initiatives into office culture by discussing or otherwise engaging employees and staff on the following topics? (select all that apply)
+Does your workplace encourage the incorporation of sustainable initiatives into office culture by discussing or otherwise engaging employees and staff on the following topics?

 - Sustainability Through and Through.
 Review associated commitments and sustainability goals with staff and employees.

-- Reminded employees to subscribe to the OIED (Office for Institutional Equity and Diversity) newsletter, Diversity Digest.
+- Does your workplace encourage employees to subscribe to the Office for Equity and Diversity (OIED) newsletter, Diversity Digest?

-- Walk the Talk.
-Walk to work or integrate walking meetings into office practices.
+- Walk to campus meetings and/or integrate walking meetings into office practices.

-- Go Virtual.
-Utilize virtual meetings where appropriate to minimize transportation energy use.
+- Utilize virtual meetings where appropriate to minimize transportation energy use.

-- Go as a Group.
-Use group travel for meetings requiring multi-occupant transportation with NC State Fleet Services.
+- Use group travel for meetings requiring multi-occupant transportation with NC State Fleet Services.

-- Does your workplace take active steps to limit its office products consumption by educating or otherwise encouraging the following actions? (select all that apply)
+Does your workplace take steps to limit its office product consumption?

 - Borrow Instead of Buy.
-Rent, share or borrow items when possible.
+Rent, share or borrow items when possible rather than purchasing new.

 - Reduce Cartridge Clutter.
 Use recycled or refillable toner cartridges to save money and resources.